Eiyuden Chronicle: Rising: Reception

-Eiyuden Chronicle: Rising received "mixed or average" reviews according to review aggregator Metacritic.
+Eiyuden Chronicle: Rising received "mixed or average" reviews according to review aggregator platform Metacritic.

-Destructoid gave the game an 8 out of 10, and noted that while the rote dungeons, slow pacing, basic combat, and linear structure might underwhelm players, its personal, small-scale character-based moments, visual style, and low price more than made up for these faults.
-Game Informer faulted Rising for its dry story, undeveloped characters, bland combat, mandatory side quests, and hollow progression, writing, "Pretty visuals can only get you far, however, and Eiyuden Chronicle: Rising doesn’t offer enough entertaining or unique content to keep it from being anything more than a passable RPG."
+Destructoid gave the game an 8 out of 10, and noted that while the rote dungeons, slow pacing, basic combat, and linear structure might underwhelm the newcomers, its personal, small-scale character-based moments, visual style, and low price more than made up for these faults.
+Game Informer faulted Rising for its dry story, undeveloped characters, bland combat, mandatory side quests, and hollow progression, writing, "Pretty visuals can only get you far, however, and Eiyuden Chronicle: Rising doesn't offer enough entertaining or unique content to keep it from being anything more than a passable RPG."
 GameSpot felt that the game had satisfying town-building elements, solid multi-character action gameplay, and good worldbuilding with fun characters and dialogue, but disliked the abundance of filler dialogue, backtracking, and jerky character animations.
 Hardcore Gamer thought that the world and combat were fun but noted that the limited scope of the game caused long stretches of backtracking, and ultimately concluded that the title was "more than the sum of its parts."
 IGN took issue with the overly simplistic and easy nature of the combat towards the beginning of the game and found the mission structure to be incredibly repetitive but praised the dynamic cast of characters and townbuilding mechanics.
 Nintendo Life similarly praised the enjoyable combat, pleasing aesthetic, and charming characters but thought Risings weaknesses heavily outweighed its strengths, writing, "This game certainly has charm, but it makes you work too hard for it."
 Nintendo World Report gave the game a 6 out of 10 and wrote, "Eiyuden Chronicle: Rising relies too heavily on [town-building mechanics], at the cost of telling an engaging story or offering compelling action gameplay.
 The too-frequent backtracking, mind-numbing side quests, and overall lack of variety make for an experience that is tough to recommend."
 Push Square thought similarly, writing, "If you can stomach its disappointingly dull quests, Eiyuden Chronicle: Rising is a solid enough action RPG.
 Some pretty visuals and a cosy JRPG vibe do a lot to mask its flaws."